ngeorgj/ngeorgj/README.md

 ## Backend Developer
-I'm Nivaldo Georg Junior, self taught developer with a strong finance and economics background.
+Hi!, I'm a self taught developer with a strong finance and economics background.
 I am a tech and management enthusiast.
 Would love to be a product manager someday!
 I'm focusing my efforts on Python and futurely leading to Blockchain!

 I Would love to be part of a tech innovative startup!